Government Home Affordable Modification program.

 Starting in the sixth year after someone joins the Home Affordable Modification Program, a borrower's mortgage rate may begin to increase back to market rates.
 However the increase can be no more than 1 percentage point a year.

 Banks and lenders that participate offer several different types of modifications to all homeowners, including those who are underwater on their home loan.
 The mortgage company could amortize your current mortgage to a longer term, they could forgive some of the principal balance, provide you with a lower interest rate, waive fees, or provide other help.
 Those are just a few of the options that are offered to homeowners.
 Call them and ask for information on the assistance they offer to people whose mortgage balance is underwater or upside down.
 In other words, it exceeds the current property value.
-Read more principal balance reductions.
+Read more on principal balance reductions.

 While a home loan modification may be a good option for many homeowners, there are strict qualification guidelines in order to be able to participate in the Home Affordable Modification Program.
 As one example, the mortgage must be less than $729,750, the home must be a primary residence, the current monthly payment on your home mortgage must be more than 31 percent of your current gross income, and you must be able to demonstrate that you have a financial hardship or that you are having difficulty making the monthly payments.

 There is a trial period as part of HAMP, and the loan modification will come with a trial period of 90 days.
 After that period expires the lender reviews the borrower's situation to see if he or she qualifies for the long-term modification, which is a more permanent solution.
 So it is critical for the homeowner to stay on track with their payments during the trial period.
 To learn more, dial 888-995-4673.
-Or call an approved HUD certified housing counselor, and click here for a listing of non-profit agencies by state.
+Or call an approved HUD certified housing counselor, and click here for a listing of non-profit HUD agencies by state.

 Studies have shown that the Home Affordable Modification Program was not as effective as the federal government would have liked.
 While tens of thousands of families have been assisted, the process has been too slow, not enough lenders actively participated, and too many borrowers just did not qualify.
 So changes were made to this program.